Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Results and Discussion

-The integration of all three modalities (EEG+Audio+Video) achieves substantial performance improvements, reaching 78.21\% accuracy and 77.80\% F1-score, representing gains of 6.38\% in accuracy and 5.76\% in F1-score compared to the best individual modality (EEG).
-This significant enhancement demonstrates the complementary nature of different modalities in capturing the multifaceted aspects of emotional expression.
-The synergistic effect suggests that while EEG provides reliable physiological indicators of emotional states, audio and visual cues contribute additional contextual information that enhances overall recognition accuracy.
+These results further confirm that in active conversational environments, facial muscle movements significantly impact video modality recognition accuracy, while EEG demonstrates superior advantages in such scenarios due to its direct capture of neural emotional responses.
+While EEG maintains strong representational capacity even after hypergraph updates due to its rich neural information, audio and video modalities benefit more significantly from multi-modal collaboration, as evidenced by their relatively lower individual performance but substantial contribution to the combined result.
 The superior performance of the combined approach validates our hypergraph-based fusion strategy's effectiveness in modeling complex higher-order relationships among modalities, enabling the framework to leverage the unique strengths of each modality while compensating for their individual limitations.